patricksandquist/Sidewinder/README.md

 # Sidewinder

-Sidewinder is Snake with a big twist!
-Written in Javascript, Sidewinder takes advantage of CSS transitions to add a new dimension to the arcade classic.
+Sidewinder is Snake with a big "twist"!
+Written in Javascript, Sidewinder takes advantage of CSS transitions to add a new dimension to Snake while maintaining it's classic root.

 [Live game][liveLink]
 [liveLink]: https://rawgit.com/patricksandquist/Snake/master/html/snake.html